thorchain/THORChain-v1/README.md

 THORChain is a lightning fast decentralised exchange protocol.
 Read the whitepaper here: [THORChain Whitepaper](https://github.com/thorchain/Resources/tree/master/Whitepapers/THORChain)

-This app is based on the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
+This project is based on work done for the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) by the Cosmos/Tendermint team.

 ## Getting Started